Lancaster Truck Accident Lawyers

 Fighting for Victims of Tractor-Trailer Accidents in Pennsylvania

 Truck accidents are among the worst events on Pennsylvania highways.
 PennDOT data suggests that 1 in 3 truck accidents in 2017 resulted in an injury.
 In Lancaster County alone, 22 heavy-truck crashes resulted in a fatality or a catastrophic injury.
 Despite the rest of the state experiencing fewer trucking fatalities than we did in 2016, Lancaster actually got worse.
 The number of Lancaster truck fatalities in 2017 is more than double the same statistic from 2015.

-Why do truck accidents cause so much more pain and injury than other vehicle accidents?
+Why do truck accidents cause so much more serious injuries than other vehicle accidents?
 One of the reasons is sheer size.
 A "heavy truck" weighs 10,000 pounds or more, while a fully-loaded tractor-trailer can weigh up to 80,000 pounds—the weight of an empty train car.
 Impact at any speed from an 18-wheeler is going to cause serious consequences.
 However, there's more to the story.

 If you were hurt in a truck accident, speak with a Lancaster trucking attorney at Handler, Henning & Rosenberg to learn your legal options.
 Call (888) 498-3023, or keep reading to learn why trucking accidents in Lancaster are getting worse.